PunkTech-ca/Punktech_MIDI_Sim/PUNKTECH_MANIFESTO.md

-# PunkTech Manifesto
+# The PunkTech Manifesto

-**Engineering Against Inefficiency**
+## Engineering Against Inefficiency

+**Version 1.0 - February 2026**

 ---

 ## What is PunkTech?

-PunkTech is a philosophy and methodology for approaching problems with rigorous engineering thinking, refusing mainstream inefficiency, and sharing knowledge freely.
+PunkTech is a philosophy of technological sovereignty, rigorous engineering, and pragmatic problem-solving applied to any domain where inefficiency, bullshit, or vendor lock-in exists.

-**Not a company.
+**It's not a company.
 Not a product.
-A way of thinking.**
+Not a service.**

+**It's a mindset.**

 ---

-## Core Values

-**Four pillars support everything we build:**

-### Intégrité (Integrity)
-Actions aligned with values.
-No hidden incentives.
-No compromise between what we say and what we do.

-### Probité (Intellectual Honesty)
-Truth over ego.
-Research over guessing.
-Admit mistakes.
-Verify claims.
-Reconstruct rather than fabricate.

-### Transparence (Transparency)
-Open methodology.
-Document limitations.
-Disclose tools used.
-No black boxes.
-Anyone can verify our work.

-### Penser "Out of the Box" (Non-Conventional Thinking)
-Question mainstream.
-Look outside the industry.
-Refuse "everyone does X" as justification.
-Find optimal, not popular.

-**Together, these create rigorous engineering you can trust.**

-**Remove one pillar, the whole structure fails.**

----

-## The Five Principles
+## Core Principles

-### 1. Open Standards Over Proprietary Lock-in
+### 1. Open Standards Over Proprietary Systems

 **The Problem:**
-Proprietary ecosystems trap users.
-Vendor lock-in creates dependency.
-Closed standards die when companies abandon them.
+Proprietary systems create vendor lock-in.
+They die when the company dies.
+They force upgrades on their schedule, not yours.

 **The PunkTech Approach:**
-Choose open, proven standards.
-Prefer protocols over products.
-Ensure longevity through openness.
+Use open standards that have proven longevity.
+MIDI (40 years old).
+DirectInput (Windows standard). vJoy (open-source).
+Standards that will exist in 2036.

 **Examples:**
-- ✅ MIDI protocol (40 years, still relevant, open standard)
+- ✅ MIDI controllers for simulation (40-year standard)
-- ✅ DirectInput (decades old, universal compatibility)
-- ✅ Markdown documentation (readable forever, no proprietary format)
+- ✅ Open-source software stack (vJoy, UCR)
-- ❌ Proprietary gaming ecosystems (locked, expensive, fragile)
+- ❌ Proprietary gaming buttonboxes (die when company pivots)
-- ❌ Closed APIs (die when company pivots)
+- ❌ Closed ecosystems (locked to one vendor)

 **Principle:**
-> "Build on standards that outlive companies."
+> "Build on foundations that last decades, not products that last until the next marketing cycle."

 ---

 ### 2. Rigorous Engineering Over Marketing Bullshit

 **The Problem:**
-Marketing creates artificial needs.
-Feature lists replace substance.
-"New and improved" hides regression.
+Marketing sells features.
+Engineering solves problems.
+Most products optimize for marketing, not function.

 **The PunkTech Approach:**
-Requirements-driven design.
-Test empirically.
-Document honestly.
-Question claims.
-Measure results.
+Requirements → Design → Implementation → Validation

+1. **Identify the actual problem** (not what marketing says the problem is)
+2. **Research constraints** (technical limitations, compatibility)
+3. **Design intentionally** (not accidentally)
+4. **Validate empirically** (test, measure, document)

 **Examples:**
-- ✅ Test for 7 weeks before claiming "works perfectly"
-- ✅ Document what's tested vs what's theory
-- ✅ Admit limitations ("MW5 has 2-device UI limit")
-- ✅ Show methodology, not just results
-- ❌ "Best HOTAS setup!" (untested, unverified)
+- ✅ Requirements-driven design (research 8 games, design for most restrictive)
+- ✅ Empirical validation (test on real hardware, document results)
-- ❌ "Revolutionary new technology!" (marketing hyperbole)
+- ❌ "RGB makes it faster" (marketing bullshit)
+- ❌ "Pro gamer approved" (appeal to authority, not data)

 **Principle:**
 > "Show your work.
-Prove your claims.
-Admit your limits."
+Provide evidence.
+No claims without proof."

 ---